gelso/BigButtonPlay/README.md

 - **"Setup process too complex"**: I know the API key configuration can be challenging for non-technical users.
 Please help improve by sharing your suggestions in the [Issues](https://github.com/gelso/BigButtonPlay/issues) section!

 ## Support
-If you need help, create an issue in this repository.
+If you need help, create an issue in the [Issues](https://github.com/gelso/BigButtonPlay/issues) section!

+---

+Happy YouTubing! 🎬

+---

 ## 📄 License